shivanid95/DNAKit/DNAKit.framework/README.md

                 Image icon for the button (optional)

             * **buttonHeight** : `DNAButtonHeight`
                  For consistency purpose the height of the button is standardized.
-You can provide custom height by using `DNAButtonHeight.custom(<desiredHeight>)`
+You can provide custom height by using                       `DNAButtonHeight.custom(<desiredHeight: Int>)`

                 | type                 | height              |  font size    |
                 | :--------------: |:-----------------:|:-----------------:|